ganeshbabugb/dungbeetle/README.md

 ## Concepts
 #### Task
 A task is a named SQL query that is loaded into the server on startup.
 Tasks are defined in .sql files in the simple [goyesql](https://github.com/knadh/goyesql) format.
 Such queries are self-contained and produce the desired final output with neatly named columns.
 They can take arbitrary positional arguments for execution.
 A task can be attached to one or more specific databases defined in the configuration using the `-- db:` tag.
 In case of multiple databases, the query will be executed against a random one from the list, unless a specific database is specified in the API request (`db`).
-A `-- queue:` tag to always route the task to a particular queue, unless it's overriden by the `queue` param when making a job request.
+A `-- queue:` tag to always route the task to a particular queue, unless it's overridden by the `queue` param when making a job request.
 A `-- results:` tag specifies the results backend to which the results of a task will be written.
 If there are multiple result backends specified, the results are written a random one.

 Example:
 ```sql